votinginfoproject/vip-specification/CONTRIBUTING.md

 ## Dev Environment

 This section explains how to set up your local development environment for contributing.
-First, [install Python][python_install].
+First, [install Python][python_download].
 We recommend installing the latest stable version of Python 3 (Python 3.4.3 as of June 2015).

-We also recommend setting up a virtual environment (e.g. using [virtualenv][virtualenv]) prior to installing dependencies.
+We also recommend setting up a virtual environment for the repo (e.g. using [virtualenv][virtualenv]) prior to installing dependencies.

+Use [`pip`][pip] to install dependencies, which comes with Python 3.4+ (and is installed automatically when creating a virtual environment).
-To install dependencies, open a terminal window and run:
+Open a terminal window and run:

 ```sh
 $ pip install Sphinx PyYAML